Bounty placed on Gaddafi's head, rebel council says

 | BENGHAZI, Libya

-BENGHAZI, Libya A $1.3 million bounty and an amnesty awaits anyone who hands over Muammar Gaddafi, alive or dead, Libya's rebel council said on Wednesday.
+BENGHAZI, Libya A $1.3 million (793.9 thousand pounds) bounty and an amnesty awaits anyone who hands over Muammar Gaddafi, alive or dead, Libya's rebel council said on Wednesday.

 Rebel fighters are hunting for the man who ran the oil-exporting North African country for 42 years after storming his Tripoli compound on Tuesday, but finding it mostly abandoned.
 Fighting persisted in parts of chaotic Tripoli on Wednesday.